 AFL Live Streaming Options

 With 17 rounds of matches taking place between 18 teams, there is no shortage of options when it comes to watching the AFL.
-All matches shown on the Seven Network are available for fans to stream live on the 7Plus app which is available on iOS, desktop and Android.
+All matches shown on the Seven Network are available for fans to stream live on the 7Plus app which is available on iOS, desktop and Android as well as multiple streaming devices and smart TVs.
 However, you may not find the match you’re looking for, given that the AFL free to air broadcasting rights do not include every game in each premiership round.
 Fortunately, there are other choices when it comes to streaming the AFL live to ensure you don’t miss any of the action.

 Compare the Free Trials